asaraog/asaraog.github.io/content/posts/Website.md

 ---
 <font size="1"> [Partial image credit](https://github.com/Lruihao/hugo-blog/blob/main/assets/images/blog-flow.png) </font>

-## Why Golang?
+## Why Go?

-Static site generators such as [Hugo](https://gohugo.io) were developed recently using Golang.
-[Golang](https://go.dev/) is a compiled language designed for today's multi-processor, scalable, high-performance systems.
+Static site generators such as [Hugo](https://gohugo.io) were developed recently using Go.
+[Go](https://go.dev/) is a compiled language designed for today's multi-processor, scalable, high-performance systems.
 Other platforms have inherited dependency chains that can lead to infeasible build times.
 Realizing these benefits,  [Cloudfare](https://blog.cloudflare.com/new-dev-docs) recently migrated from Gatsby (a web framework based on JavaScript).

 ### Demo website
 I first created a [demo website](autonotes.netlify.app) using the [Hugo Winston theme](https://themes.gohugo.io/themes/hugo-winston-theme/).
 This theme does have a [Live Demo](https://hugo-winston.netlify.app/) which made it simple to deploy onto [Netlify](https://www.netlify.com/).
 All descriptions are fictional and generated using [ChatGPT](https://chat.openai.com/).